ninelore/ninelore.github.io/content/project/ArmaOnLinux.md

 #### 6.2 General Linux gaming optimizations

 Note: These Tips aren't exclusive to Arma, but will apply to almost all Linux gaming.

-- Use different desktop enviroment or optimize a slow one:
-  - KDE Plasma users can replace `kwin` with `kwin-lowlatency`
-  - You might want to switch to a slimmer desktop enviroment like XFCE, LXQt or a bare window manager setup (advanced users)

 - Advanced users can build a customized kernel for their system with the help of [linux-tkg](https://github.com/Frogging-Family/linux-tkg) for performance gains